music-encoding/guidelines/_guidelines-v4/13-linkingdata/02-ptrref/01-ptrrefmodule/04-ptrrefxlinkActuateShow.md

 The following values are allowed for the **@xlink:actuate** attribute:

 {:.gloss}
-**'onLoad'**: load the target resource immediately
+**'onLoad'**: load the target resource(s) immediately

 {:.gloss}
-**'onRequest'**: load the target resource upon user request, e.g., after a mouse click
+**'onRequest'**: load the target resource(s) upon user request, e.g., after a mouse click

 {:.gloss}
-**'other'**: traversal behavior is unconstrained; application should look for other markup to determine appropriate behavior
+**'none'**: do not permit loading of the target resource(s); no other markup is provided to determine appropriate behavior

 {:.gloss}
-**'none'**: traversal behavior is unconstrained; no other markup is provided to determine appropriate behavior
+**'other'**: behavior other than permitted by the other values of this attribute; application should look for other markup to determine appropriate behavior

-The value "none" may be used to indicate that the link is un-traversable; it may or may not render the link invisible to the user.
+The value "none" may be used to indicate that the link is un-traversable and no other markup is provided to determine appropriate behavior; it may or may not render the link invisible to the user.
 When the value of **@xlink:actuate** is "other", an application must base a determination of appropriate behavior on factors other than the value of **@xlink:actuate**.

 The **@xlink:show** attribute defines how a remote resource is to be rendered.
 The following values are permitted: